nuitrcs/regex_workshop/part1.md

 For example, looking at this line of the astronaut example text: United States died male Michael P. Anderson (1959–2003), died on February 1, 2003, in the Space Shuttle Columbia disaster of STS-107[7]

 With greedy matching, the regex `A.+n` will match "Anderson (1959–2003), died on February 1, 2003, in".
-It matches from the first A until the last n in the line.
+It matches from the first A until the last n in the line, skipping over other "n"s.
+This is the "greedy" behavior of `+` -- to match as much as possible and still have the entire expression match.

 What if we just want to match "Anderson"?
 That's when we use a non-greedy quantifier.  `A.+?n` will match just "Anderson" -- it will stop the match at the first n that it finds.

 ### EXERCISE 4:

 Open the [blank example](regexr.com/5rddd).

+Write an expression using a non-greedy quantifier that matches both "United States" and "United Arab Emirates" and no other words in the astronaut text.

 ## Concept 5: Character Classes